eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_architecture-view.md

 ## Prerequisites

-In order to participate in the Catena-X network an Eclipse Dataspace Connector (EDC), or a similar connector fulfilling the Dataspace Protocoll, is required, as the endpoints must not be called directly but only through a Data Asset/Contract Offer.
+In order to participate in the Catena-X network an Eclipse Dataspace Connector (EDC), or a similar connector fulfilling the Dataspace Protocol, is required, as the endpoints must not be called directly but only through a Data Asset/Contract Offer.

 In addition use case participants need to be boarded onto the Catena-X network.